jidnyesha-patil/CVproject/README.md

-# Face recognition and Pose recognition for a Socially Assistive Robot
+# Face recognition and Pose classification for a Socially Assistive Robot

 ## Introduction